 Shoes must be worn at all times.
 Acceptable footwear may be athletic, casual or dress, and they must be attached at the back of the feet for safety reasons.
 Sandals (that adhere securely at the heel) are also permitted with or without socks.
 Shoes should be appropriate for participating in PE on PE days.
-NOTE: No "flip-flops," clogs (including Crocs clogs), slides, slippers, cleats or "rollers" may be worn to school.
+NOTE: No "flip-flops", clogs, slides, slippers, cleats or "rollers" may be worn to school.